Michael and Helen Lee Distinguished Scholar

 Brodin is co-author of Handbook of Massachusetts Evidence (Wolters Kluwer), Criminal Procedure: The Constitution & Police (Aspen Publishing), and Civil Procedure: Doctrine, Practice and Context (Aspen Publishing).
 He published William P. Homans Jr.: A Life in Court (Vandeplas Publishing), tracing the life and times of the iconic criminal defense and civil liberties lawyer.
 Brodin is Editorial Consultant to the six-volume Weinsten’s Federal Evidence treatise (LexisNexis).

 For brief periods, Brodin served as an appellate attorney with the Massachusetts Defenders Committee (now the Committee for Public Counsel) and a special assistant district attorney with the Norfolk County District Attorney.
 He has had appointments as a visiting scholar at the Radzyner School of Law’s Interdisciplinary Center in Herliya, Israel, and at Trinity Law School in Dublin, Ireland.
 He was also a visiting professor at Boston University School of Law, Northeastern University School of Law, and Tufts University’s Fletcher School of Law and Diplomacy.

-Professor Brodin served for brief periods as an appellate attorney with the Massachusetts Defenders Committee (now the Committee for Public Counsel) and as special assistant district attorney with the Norfolk County District Attorney.
-He was named BC Law’s 2002-2003 Faculty Member of the Year by the Law Students Association; and the Black Law Students Association awarded him the Ruth Arlene Howe Award in both 2005 and 2006, and the Anthony P. Farley Excellence in Training Award in 2008-2009.
+The Law Students Association named Brodin BC Law’s 2002-2003 Faculty Member of the Year.
+Additionally, the Black Law Students Association awarded Brodin the Ruth Arlene Howe Award in both 2005 and 2006 and the Anthony P. Farley Excellence in Training Award for the 2008-2009 academic year.